Variational Inference with Coverage Guarantees in Simulation-Based Inference: Method

 \section{Method}

-We now propose a way to produce efficient prediction regions with coverage guarantees using a collection of amortized VI approximators $\{q^{(1)}(\Theta\mid X),\ldots q^{(T)}(\Theta\mid X)\}$.
-CANVI can be applied whenever it is possible to sample from the joint distribution $\mathcal{P}(X, \Theta)$.
-The coverage validity of CANVI is proven in Section \ref{section:canvi_framework}, and analyses of its predictive efficiency follow in Section \ref{section:canvi_eff}.
+In response to the shortcomings highlighted in the previous section, we were interested in procuring a method that has (1) guarantees on calibration without tuning parameters, (2) minimal computational overhead, and (3) informative prediction regions.
+We demonstrate in \Cref{section:canvi_framework} that leveraging conformal prediction on an amortized VI approximator $q(\Theta\mid X)$ immediately addresses points (1) and (2).
+We then study in the following sections how this naive application can be extended to the full \textsc{CANVI} algorithm by considering a collection of amortized VI approximators $\{q^{(1)}(\Theta\mid X),\ldots, q^{(T)}(\Theta\mid X)\}$ to address point (3).
+CANVI can be applied whenever $\mathcal{P}(X, \Theta)$ can be sampled.
+The coverage validity of \textsc{CANVI} is proven in Section \ref{section:canvi_approx_selection}, and analyses of its predictive efficiency in Section \ref{section:efficiency_proof}.